Gallestû Galatis: Tegobessus

 (You Can Galatis: House Custom)

 Tegobessus is at the heart of practice.
 Why?
-Because to practice Galatibessus (Galatis Custom), Gaulish Polytheism, one must do Galatis things.
+Because to practice Galatibessus (Galatis Custom), one must do Galatis things.
 The foundation of this is the custom of the home.
 That which we do on a regular basis.
 After all, most of us are geographically disparate.
-However, the home practice is either central or at least important in many other Reconstructed Polytheist religions as well.
+However, the home practice is either central or at least important in many other customs as well.

 Now, to do it.
 Let’s talk about how we get started.
 After all, to be in this case is to do.
 So let’s get started!

 Place relevant stuff on it.
 At minimum, a candle and a bowl.
 Images or symbols of Dêuoi are all the better!
 Added dishes for offerings are fine too.
 Optimally, you’ll want this to face Ari (East).
 If not Ari, then try Dexouâ (South).
 If it has to face Eri (West) or Tutos (North), so be it.
-Mine faces Tutos because I simply don’t have any better place to put it.
+While East is optimal, something is better than nothing.

 We have the why and how.
 Now for the when:

 Planning rites is important.
 Try to do them on a regular basis.
-I personally am not very good at that, and life sometimes happens.
+The point is not to be perfect, but to make an attempt at regularity.
 Do your best, but don’t beat yourself up over not being perfect.
 Just make it a goal to do the rites on a regular basis.
 This will allow for a rhythm to your rituals.

 There are plenty of intervals on which one might choose to do rites.
 They could be done daily, weekly, bi-monthly, but at minimum once a month.
 Another suggestion is moon phases.